 Suppose you do 40 requests in the current minute, which started 15 seconds ago, and 260 requests during the entire previous minute.
 The rate approximation can then be calculated like this:

 rate = 260 * ((60 – 15)/60) + 40

 This would leave you 5 requests below the current limit.

 Another example would be an application that does 10 API requests within one second, at set intervals of 5 seconds each – this application will never have API calls rejected, since it will never reach 240 requests per minute.

 This system will ensure that applications doing short bursts of requests at semi-regular intervals will continue working just fine, while simultaneously correctly sending rate-limit responses if the average request rate is too high.

 The rate-limit scales with more tenants / access-tokens

 Remember that the rate limit is not based on external IP-addresses, but rather access-token.
-If your integration is used by five different Fortnox-tenants, every one of those tenants will have a unique access-token granting you 4 r/s for each such token.
-This would effectively put you at a global limit of 20 requests per second towards Fortnox API.
-Remember that each individual access-token will still be at the 4 r/s limit though.
+If your integration is used by five different Fortnox-tenants, every one of those tenants will have a unique access-token granting you 240 requests per minute for each such token.